 File Retention Policy

-We use encryption, multi‑factor authentication, strong passwords, and secure backups to safeguard your information.
+This costs money and uses encryption, multi‑factor authentication, strong passwords, and secure backups to safeguard your information.

-How Long We Keep Your File
+How Long Your File Will Be Retained

-Below is the required retention schedule:
+Below is the retention schedule:

 Case Outcome and Retention Periods